Joints: Definition, Anatomy, Movement, Types, Function

 The sacroiliac joints, between the sacrum and iliac bones, are strong, weight-bearing joints with irregular, interlocking surfaces.
 They provide stability for the pelvis while allowing subtle movements that are important for walking and absorbing shock during activities like running or jumping.

-45. How does the acromioclavicular joint contribute to shoulder movement?
+Q: How does the sternoclavicular joint contribute to upper limb movement?

 The foot contains multiple joints that form its arches.
 During walking, these joints, particularly in the midfoot, allow for slight movements that help distribute force and absorb shock.
 The flexibility of these joints, combined with the arch structure, acts like a spring to store and release energy during gait.